openbridge/openbridge.github.io/docs/pipeline.md

 You can embed file transfers into your programs too.
 FOr example, Paramiko is a great choice for Python users.
 What is [Paramiko](http://www.paramiko.org/)?
 Paramiko is a Python (2.6+, 3.3+) implementation of the SSHv2 protocol, providing both client and server functionality.
 While it leverages a Python C extension for low level cryptography (Cryptography), Paramiko itself is a pure Python interface around SSH networking concepts.

 Here is a [demo](https://github.com/paramiko/paramiko/blob/master/demos/demo_sftp.py) of a SFTP client written with Paramiko.

+# FAQs

+## Why isn't the data I posted to the pipeline loaded to Redshift?

+If you don’t see data that you are expecting to see in one or more Redshift tables, there are a few steps you can take to diagnose the issue…

+1. Verify that the file(s) containing the data in question was successfully posted to the FTP location.
+Most FTP software includes search functionality that allows  you to search the relevant folder for the filename or a portion of the filename  (e.g. filename contains ‘foo’)

+   **Resolution:** If the file was not posted to the FTP location, attempt to re-post (or re-request) the data and check the Redshift table to see if it has loaded.
+Depending on the size of the file and other files in the processing queue, this could take anywhere from a few seconds to a several minutes.

+2. If the file was successfully posted to the FTP location, download a copy of the file to your desktop and open the file in a text editor (e.g. Notepad) or Excel to check the following issues that could result in a load failure:

+  1. Does the file contain data?
+  2. Is the file layout (i.e. columns and column order) the same as its corresponding Redshift table?
+  3. Is the file delimited properly (e.g. tab or comma-quote) and are the delimiters consistent with the initial load file for the table?
+  4. Are the values for each field formatted properly (e.g. text, number, date) and consistent with the initial load file for the table?

+   **Resolution:** Fix the error(s) in the file, re-post the file to the FTP location with a new name (e.g. if original file was named 'some_data_20150101.csv' rename new file to something like 'some_data_20150101_2.csv') and check the Redshift table to see if it has been successfully loaded.

+3. If the file passes the above checks, please submit a support ticket by emailing support@openbridge.com so that a support agent can assist with the diagnosis and resolution of the load error.
+To facilitate the diagnostic efforts please be sure to include the following in the email:

+  1. Redshift table name with the missing data
+  2. Criteria that can be used to identify the missing row(s) in the table (e.g. table ‘foo’ is missing data for the date = xx/xx/xxxx)
+  3. Filename (and FTP path name if known) for the unloaded data

+The initial load file is the first file that is posted to a particular folder.
+This file is what generates and defines the properties for the respective Redshift table (field names, order and formats).
+Subsequent files posted to a folder need to have the same specifications as the initial load file to be loaded successfully.